 Spend Half a Day in Kashan Historical Houses

 If you have enough time in the city and have come from a long distance, it’s absolutely worth it to visit Kashan and explore its old houses.
-You may find similar individual buildings at different towns of Iran, but having several houses like these at one neighborhood in one city with this quality and standard of construction and decoration is unique.
+You may find similar individual buildings in different towns of Iran, but having several houses like these in one neighborhood in one city with this quality and standard of construction and decoration is unique.

-Either you take a tour to Iran or stay in this city overnight, make sure you spend some half a day to explore Kashan historical houses if you can.
-There are even some of them converted to hotels where you can stay in and feel how it has been to live in one of these residential buildings.
+Either you take a tour to Iran or stay in this city overnight, make sure you spend some half a day exploring Kashan historical houses if you can.
+There are even some of them converted to hotels where you can stay and feel how it has been to live in one of these residential buildings.